Remarks on multivariate Gaussian Process: Conclusion

 \section{Conclusion}

 In this paper, we give a proper definition of the multivariate Gaussian process (MV-GP) and some related properties such as strict stationarity and independence of this process.
-We also show an example of the multivariate pre-Brownian motion and an useful application of multivariate Gaussian process regression in statistical learning with our definition.
+We also provide the examples of multivariate Gaussian white noise and multivariate Brownian motion including It\^o lemma and present an useful application of multivariate Gaussian process regression in statistical learning with our definition.